Kaviarasu175/M1_Flight-Ticket-Booking_App/1_Requirements/README.md

    THREADS:

-   Government legislation can also be a major threat to investors in the aviation industry.It has the sesaonal demand
+   Government legislation can also be a major threat to investors in the aviation industry.It has the sesaonal demand especially where the largest percentage of travelers.Air travel is ver vulnerable to environmental changes.